jumanlee/DjangoRestAPI/README.md

 # Data explanation

-Organisms are classified using a system of Taxonomy.
-Each organism is assigned a Genus and Species name and the NCBI Taxonomy Database assigns a single integer number as an ID value for each species.
+Organisms are categorised using Taxonomy, which assigns them a Genus and Species name and assigns a unique ID number to each species through the NCBI Taxonomy Database.
 In summary, the relationships between the different sets of data are described as: <br />

-Organisms HAVE MANY Proteins <br />
+Organisms have multiple Proteins <br />
-Organisms HAVE A Genus name <br />
+Organisms have a Genus name <br />
-Organisms HAVE A Species name <br />
+Organisms have a Species name <br />
-Proteins HAVE MANY domains <br />
+Proteins have multiple domains <br />
-Proteins HAVE ONE sequence <br />
+Proteins have a single sequence <br />
-Domains HAVE ONE pfam domain ID <br />
+Domains have a single Pfam domain ID <br />

-The relationships form the basis of how the tables are designed e.g. what the primary_key and foreign_key relationships are and what goes into what tables. <br />
+The relationships between the various data sets form the foundation for the design of the tables, including the identification of primary and foreign key relationships and the allocation of data to specific tables. <br />

-proteinsequence.csv contains protein animo acid sequences.
-Each record consists of two columns.
-The first column is the Protein ID and the second column is the protein sequence in single letter code.
-The longest sequence is just less than 40,000 characters long.
-Not all proteins in the data set have sequences: <br />
+The file proteinsequence.csv contains the amino acid sequences of proteins, wherein each record is composed of two columns.
+The first column represents the Protein ID, and the second column includes the sequence of the protein in single letter code.
+The maximum length of the sequences present in the dataset is slightly less than 40,000 characters.
+Note that not all proteins in the dataset are accompanied by sequences. <br />

 protein ID <br />
 Protein Sequence <br />

-proteinorganism.csv contains domain annotations.
-Each row is the data for a Protein Domain assigned to a different Protein.
-There are 10,000 records in this file.
-The columns are: <br />
+The proteinorganism.csv file contains annotations of protein domains.
+Each row represents a Protein Domain assigned to a different Protein, and there are 10,000 records in total.
+The columns in the file are: <br />

 Protein ID, <br />
 Organism TAXA ID, <br />